 aka.
 New York Fat.

 Lightest fat cap here.
-Strong center on the 94 can.
+Conical pattern with a strong center on the 94 can.

 See the NY Fat on vimeo.